 Never give statements to an insurance adjuster or sign a release without consulting with a lawyer

-This is especially important after a car accident when it’s not your fault.
+This is especially important after a car accident in Michigan when it’s not your fault.

 The danger with settlements, releases and waivers is that they all too frequently contain unrelated language that can cause a car crash victim to forfeit all of his or her legal rights, including the right to compensation and insurance benefits that he or she is entitled to under the law.